Philosophy of care

 • Stoma Care

-• Administering emergency recovery medication re: Epilepsy eg buccal medication
+• Administering when required medication re: Epilepsy eg Buccal medication

 • Support with PEG feeding - other types of tube feeding